Balbader/data_structures_and_algorithms_in_C/3_Binary_Search/README.md

 The basic steps to perform Binary Search are:

->Begin with the mid element of the whole array as a search key.<br>
+>• Begin with the mid element of the whole array as a search key.<br>
->If the value of the search key is equal to the item then return an index of the search key.<br>
+>• If the value of the search key is equal to the item then return an index of the search key.<br>
->Or if the value of the search key is less than the item in the middle of the interval, narrow the interval to the lower half.<br>
+>• Or if the value of the search key is less than the item in the middle of the interval, narrow the interval to the lower half.<br>
->Otherwise, narrow it to the upper half.<br>
+>• Otherwise, narrow it to the upper half.<br>
->Repeatedly check from the second point until the value is found or the interval is empty.
+>• Repeatedly check from the second point until the value is found or the interval is empty.